 The Agricultural Conservation Easement Program (ACEP) provides financial and technical assistance to help conserve agricultural lands and wetlands and their related benefits.
-A component of this program is the Wetlands Reserve Easements component in which NRCS helps to restore, protect and enhance enrolled wetlands.
+A component of this program is the Wetlands Reserve Easement in which NRCS helps to restore, protect and enhance enrolled wetlands.

 NRCS provides technical and financial assistance directly to private landowners and Indian tribes to restore, protect, and enhance wetlands through the purchase of a wetland reserve easement.
 For acreage owned by an Indian tribe, there is an additional enrollment option of a 30-year contract.

 Through the wetland reserve enrollment options, NRCS may enroll eligible land through:

 Permanent Easements are conservation easements in perpetuity.
 NRCS pays 100 percent of the easement value for the purchase of the easement, and between 75 to 100 percent of the restoration costs.

 30-Year Easements expire after 30 years.
 Under 30-year easements, NRCS pays 50 to 75 percent of the easement value for the purchase of the easement, and between 50 to 75 percent of the restoration costs.